yangmingmei/LoFT/README.md

 ```
 ## Credit

 "Primary Frequency Response of Floating Offshore Wind Turbines with Deep Reinforcement Learning and Domain Randomization", submitted to IEEE Transactions on Sustainable Energy.
+Supervised by Peng Kou, Xi'an Jiaotong Univercity

 ## License
 This project is licensed under the terms of the [Apache License Version 2.0](/LICENSE.md)